DevBalu/BlogOnSymfony/README.md

 # BlogOnSymfony
-This project represent my personal blog written in symfony
+This project represent my personal blog written on symfony